Spinal Cord Stimulator Patient Information

 What should I do after the procedure?

 This procedure is normally a same day-procedure.
-Some patients You should have a ride home.
 We advise the patients to take it easy for a day or so after the procedure.
 You will be provided with a post procedure information sheet regarding wound care and physical restrictions amongst other topics.

 What are the risks and side effects?